hahaxun/mmf/website/docs/tutorials/dataset.md

 # Default Configuration

-Some things to note about MMF's configuration:
+Some things to note about multimodelity's configuration:

-- Each dataset in MMF has its own default configuration which is usually under this structure `mmf/common/defaults/configs/datasets/[task]/[dataset].yaml` where `task` is the task your dataset belongs to.
+- Each dataset in multimodelity has its own default configuration which is usually under this structure `multimodelity/common/defaults/configs/datasets/[task]/[dataset].yaml` where `task` is the task your dataset belongs to.
 - These dataset configurations can be then included by the user in their end config using `includes` directive
 - This allows easy multi-tasking and management of configurations and user can also override the default configurations easily in their own config